-If you travel to Southeast Asia you can not return without seeing orangutans in the wild.
+If you travel to Southeast Asia, you cannot return without seeing orangutans in the wild.
 Where about?
 Borneo (Malaysia) and Bukit Lawang in Sumatra (Indonesia) are the most common places.
-We decided the most natural option, where animals have minimal contact with people and where there are still not too many tourists.
-And there is an explanation for that.
-In order to get to the jungle, you have to fly to Medan and hire a driver to take you to the jungle in 4 hours.
+We decided on the most natural option, where animals have minimal contact with people and where there are fewer tourists.
+Let me explain how this works: In order to get to the jungle, you have to fly to Medan and hire a driver to take you to the jungle which takes 4 hours.
 And yes, it is totally worthy.

-This was one of the destinations that we were about to discard during the planning of our trip Southeast Asia trip since we did not have much time and after all nobody assures you that you will see orangutans.
+This was one of the destinations that we considered discarding while planning our trip to Southeast Asia since we did not have much time, and there are no guarantees that you will see orangutans.

-Bukit Lawang is not a Zoo, not even a reserve, where animals are confined to the passing tourist has a fun moment.
-Bukit Lawang is a jungle owned by the animals and sometimes you go and have the luck of seeing them but other times you are not that lucky.
-This is the only ethic way I conceive to see wild animals.
+Bukit Lawang is not a Zoo or even a reserve, where animals would otherwise be confined to the passing tourist having a fun moment.
+Bukit Lawang is a jungle owned by the animals, sometimes you go and have the fortune of seeing them, but other times you are not that lucky.
+This is, in my opinion, the only ethical way to see wild animals.

 HOW TO GET TO BUKIT LAWANG – THE ORANGUTANS JUNGLE

-You can do it either by public transport or by hiring a driver with your own accommodation.
+You can do it either via public transit or by hiring a driver with your own accommodation.

 HIRING A PRIVATE driver